karthicknadaraj/Edubridge/Projects/Python/Individual Projects/LOGISTIC REGRESSION OF SUV PREDICT/readme.md

 **Tools Used** : Anaconda Jupyter NoteBook

-**Aim of the Project** : To predict the category of people who interested to buying this
+**Aim of the Project** : To predict the category of people who interested to buying this.